nats-io/stan.java/README.md

 // Create a connection factory for the default settings of a streaming server StreamingConnectionFactory cf = new StreamingConnectionFactory("test-cluster", "bar");

-// A StreamingConnection a logical connection to the NATS streaming server.
-This API creates an underlying NATS
+// A StreamingConnection is a logical connection to the NATS streaming server.
-// connection for convenience and simplicity.
-In most cases one would create a secure NATS connection and pass
+// This API creates an underlying core NATS connection for convenience and simplicity.
+// In most cases one would create a secure core NATS connection and pass
-// StreamingConnectionFactory.setNatsConnection(Connection nc.
+// it in via StreamingConnectionFactory.setNatsConnection(Connection nc)
 StreamingConnection sc = cf.createConnection();

 // This simple synchronous publish API blocks until an acknowledgement is returned from the server
-// No exception indicates the message has been stored in NATS streaming. sc.publish("foo", "Hello World".getBytes());
+// If no exception has been thrown, the message has been stored in NATS streaming. sc.publish("foo", "Hello World".getBytes());

 // Use a countdown latch to wait for our subscriber to receive the message we published above. final CountDownLatch doneSignal = new CountDownLatch(1);

-// Simple Async Subscriber
+// Simple Async Subscriber that retrieves all available messages.
 Subscription sub = sc.subscribe("foo", new MessageHandler() {
     public void onMessage(Message m) {
         System.out.printf("Received a message: %s\n", new String(m.getData()));